barryclark/jekyll-now/_posts/test.md

 ---
 layout: post
-title: Getting Started with AI
+title: Getting Started with Machine Learning
 published: true
 ---
-This is a short overview of information that I've found to get you started learning the ins and outs of AI and everything around it.
+This is a short overview of information that I've found to get you started learning the ins and outs of Machine Learning and everything around it.
-"But if you think you're kind of late to the to the party with machine learning I assure you're not" **- [sentdex](https://www.youtube.com/user/sentdex/about)**.
+"... if you think you're kind of late to the to the party with machine learning I assure you're not" **- [sentdex](https://www.youtube.com/user/sentdex/about)**.

 ### You are ...
 ... an engineering graduate or a practicing engineer in the Mechanical, Civil, Chemical, or Electrical disciplines.
 You have some exposure to programming.
-You want to see where Artificial Intelegence can be used in your field and how it can help you.
+You want to see where Machine Learning can be used in your field and how it can help you.

 ![][logo]
 ### Resources